-The Longhouse took over three years to complete, and from the outset we have striven to create a unique facility where visitors can immerse themselves in the past.
-The finished building combines a traditionally built hall with well disguised modern elements such as toilets and a kitchen to ensure safe levels of hygiene for our visiting groups.
+The Longhouse, designed by Luke Winter, the ATC manager at the time, took over three years to complete and is a truly unique facility where visitors can immerse themselves in the past.
+Our modern toilets and kitchen are beautifully disguised so as not to distract from the period whilst also ensuring safe levels of hygiene for our visiting groups.

 The residential hall is designed to sleep up to 35 children on sleeping platforms with accommodation in separate bunk rooms for up to eight accompanying adults.